Join Our

 Support Staff Roles

-- This is a permanent, full-time position (40 hours per week with on-call rota) to start as soon as possible.
+This is a permanent, part-time, term-time only position (29 hours per week).
 A full job description and person specification can be found in the Information Pack.

-Applications, addressed to Mr Wayne Hayes, Estates and Facilities Manager, should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
-Please submit these to the HR & Compliance Officer, Ms Corinna Gregory: recruitment@edgbastonhigh.co.uk
+Applications for this position should be addressed to Mrs Nina Hobson, Head of Prep, and should include a completed school application form and a covering letter of not more than 2 pages summarising your suitability for the role as outlined in the information pack.
+Please submit these to the HR & Compliance Officer, Ms Corinna Gregory: recruitment@edgbastonhigh.co.uk.

 Interested in training to be a teacher?